 Patrick Leahy Burlington International Airport (BTV)

-Patrick Leahy Burlington International Airport (BTV) is a medium-sized multi-use airport, located just east of the city of Burlington, Vermont.
+Patrick Leahy Burlington International Airport (BTV) is a multi-use airport, located just east of the city of Burlington, Vermont.
 It serves the air carrier, general and corporate aviation communities and is home to the Green Mountain Boys of the Vermont Air National Guard.
 The traffic mix of light general aviation, air carrier, and tactical fighter aircraft, makes BTV a complex environment for pilots and controllers.
 View a printable Pilot Handbook of the BTV information found on this Web page.

 Know Before You Go